 Or a Boy, a Girl, and Baby siblings.
 Not only are families with three kids common in TV land, but often they are made with a boy, a girl and a baby of either sex (nearly 50/50 ratio).

 And that kind of family has immutable rules:

 - The two elder siblings are very close in age, between one and three years.
 The eldest sibling can be either sex, but it is usually a girl.
-The odds of her being a girl seem to go up with the size of the age gap between the two older siblings.
+The odds of the oldest being a girl seem to go up with the size of the age gap between the two older siblings.

 - On the opposite end of the scale, the youngest is far from them, between five and 14 years younger.

 - The boy and girl are between ages 7 and 15 years: not too young children and not too old teens, either.

 - The baby is not an infant: more like a toddler between six months and 2 years old, but too young to talk.

 - Just because one can't walk or talk yet does not mean that the infant sibling is good for nothing or powerless.
 On the contrary, the infant is often shown to be the most powerful in the family (if applicable), or a Brainy Baby, or a Little Miss Badass.
 Even when they are only the Plucky Comic Relief for most of the story, the baby can save the day at the very end as the Big Damn Hero.

 The reason?
 Brother and Sister have the target audience's age and allow everyone in the audience to identify with the sibling of the same gender.
 The baby could also be a substitute for a child while the siblings are "parents".
 It also allows the writers to have starring characters for Always Male